solidjs-community/solid-primitives/packages/composite-effect/README.md

 }

 // this watcher will work normally,
-// ignoring only affects the ignorableWatch above createCompositeEffect(counter, () => {...})
+// ignoring only affects the one above createCompositeEffect(counter, () => {...})
 ```